HART: High-Resolution Annotation-Free Reasoning Technique through a Closed-loop Framework: Experiments

 \subsection{Main Results}

-We evaluate the answer accuracy of our proposed method HART on popular high-resolution visual benchmarks.
-Table~\ref{Performance comparison with state-of-the-art methods on the in-distribution dataset MME-RealWorld-Lite.} presents the accuracy comparison between HART and baselines on the in-distribution dataset.
+We evaluate the answer accuracy of our proposed method HART on popular high-resolution visual benchmarks. \cref{Performance comparison with state-of-the-art methods on the in-distribution dataset MME-RealWorld-Lite.} presents the accuracy comparison between HART and baselines on the in-distribution dataset.
 HART achieves an accuracy of 62.4\% on MME-RealWorld-Lite, surpassing existing visual grounded reasoning models such as Pixel-Reasoner~\cite{su2025pixel} and DeepEyes~\cite{zheng2025deepeyes}.
 Notably, our HART outperforms the representative private and open-source models in most perception and reasoning tasks.
 Compared to the base model Qwen2.5-VL-7B~\cite{bai2025qwen2}, the proposed method achieves remarkable improvements on challenging tasks, \textit{i.e.}, +26.0\% on Remote Sensing, +27.7\% on Perception-Autonomous Driving, and +30.0\% on Reasoning-Monitoring tasks, indicating enhanced fine-grained visual understanding.
 We can observe that visual grounding methods are able to improve the model’s performance on high-resolution visual tasks.
 Among them, HART achieves the highest average accuracy, demonstrating the effectiveness of our closed-loop framework.
+Furthermore, we apply HART to post-train the larger foundation model Qwen2.5-VL-32B and the recent model Qwen3-VL-8B.
+Detailed results are provided in Appendix D.